CopperSpice API 1.9.2

 }

-For example, we can copy the contents of a QLineEdit to the clipboard with the following code:
+As an example, the contents of a QLineEdit can be copied to the clipboard using the following code.

 clipboard->setText(lineEdit->text(), QClipboard::Clipboard);